philippe/FrogCMS/readme.txt

 ## Recommended

 - The Apache HTTP server is recommended.
-- PDO support is recommended, but not required.
+- PDO support is strongly recommended, but not required.
 - Frog CMS can also run on SQLite 3 as the database.

 PHP    : http://www.php.net/